June 17, 2010

 June 18, 2010

-I miss having breakfast out with Sharon, we used to do it every Sunday.
+I miss having breakfast out with The Wife, we used to do it every Sunday.
 We had breakfast this morning at the Voyageur Lodge.
 We ordered the what amounted to our traditional Sunday breakfast and were shocked that we had to use both hands to hold the plates: there was a lot of food.
 It was really good too.

 We are very surprised by how sparsely populated Ontario is.
 For a place that is so influential to Canada (politically and economically), and a place that is so heavily populated, it must all be in one place1.
 I’m used to driving around Alberta, where no matter where you go, there are plenty of houses and roads.
 Ontario doesn’t have many people.
 The towns we do come across are all towns with a single gas station, how can such a major province be so sparsely populated.

 Perhaps it has something to do with it being God’s country.
 I know this must be God’s country since he paid special attention to Ontario.
 I know this because Ontario is completely made of rock, and I think I know why.
 When God was creating the world, there was a wobble so he put a big rock in the north (what is now Ontario) to balance it out.
-Sharon figures that this is why the earth is slightly squished from North to South, God squished it a little while squishing the rock in.
+The Wife figures that this is why the earth is slightly squished from North to South, God squished it a little while squishing the rock in.
 Sure there is a little wobble still, but good enough.

 Today’s drive was, by far, the most stressful so far this trip (although I’m sure it will come second to driving in Montreal!).
 When we checked into our motel tonight, they kindly reminded us that it was Friday; no wonder there was lots of traffic.
 It’s easy to lose track of time when you’re on he road.